About Me

 Meaningful work often begins quietly, before we fully believe in it.

-And sometimes the people who feel the most hesitant to share their voice are the ones who have the most meaningful things to say.
+The people who feel most hesitant to share their voice are often the ones with the most meaningful things to say.